alza54/hexen-dll-injector/README.md

 ## Overview

 HEX-EN is the first public DLL injector written with Node.
-I decided to combine the power of Vue and Electron with C++ and I created this tool.
+I decided to combine power of Vue and Electron with C++ so I created this tool.
 I tried to keep code clean and bug-free.
-It is dedicated mostly for CS:GO players who use internal DLL cheats (*yes, it is undetected..*).
+It is made mostly for CS:GO players who use internal DLL cheats (*yes, it is undetected..*).
 Feel free to contribute and use this code in your open-source projects.

 ##### It was made using:
 * [Node.js](https://nodejs.org/en/)